Zika virus: Zika fever

 Zika fever (also known as Zika virus disease) is an illness caused by Zika virus.
 Around 80% of cases are estimated to be asymptomatic, though the accuracy of this figure is hindered by the wide variance in data quality, and figures from different outbreaks can vary significantly.
 Symptomatic cases are usually mild and can resemble dengue fever.
 Symptoms may include fever, red eyes, joint pain, headache, and a maculopapular rash.
 Symptoms generally last less than seven days.
 It has not caused any reported deaths during the initial infection.
 Infection during pregnancy causes microcephaly and other brain malformations in some babies.
 Infection in adults has been linked to Guillain–Barré syndrome (GBS) and Zika virus has been shown to infect human Schwann cells.

+Diagnosis

 Diagnosis is by testing the blood, urine, or saliva for the presence of Zika virus RNA when the person is sick.
 In 2019, an improved diagnostic test, based on research from Washington University in St. Louis, that detects Zika infection in serum was granted market authorization by the FDA.